bcgov/NRPTI/README.md

 ### ClamAV
 All documents uploaded to the NRPTI system are first checked by the ClamAV anti-virus service and rejected if they do not pass.
 See [ClamAV BCGov Repo](https://github.com/bcgov/clamav) for more information.

+# Running it locally

+Please see the READMEs in the `angular/` and `api/` subdirectories.

 # VSCode Extensions

 A list of recommended/helpful VS Code extensions.